A CAPE CHARLES WAVE EDITORIAL

 April 15, 2014

-The photo above of an anonymous poster outside the Post Office asks, “Will the Wave try to control the Town election?”
+The photo at right of an anonymous poster outside the Post Office asks, “Will the Wave try to control the Town election?”
 But until now the Wave has been almost silent on the May 6 election for mayor and Town Council.
 When the eight candidates filed, we published an impartial story listing their names and brief bios.
 We intend to let the candidates tell their own stories, and invite them to write a few paragraphs on “Why I’m Running for Mayor” and “Why I’m Running for Town Council” to inform our several thousand readers.

 But in this hotly contested election there are already signs (pun intended) of manipulation.
 And not for the first time – the November 2012 special election for a Town Council seat was shamelessly manipulated by the town power structure, taking advantage of the good name of Arts Enter as the “sponsor” of a candidates forum.
 In fact, assistant town manager Bob Panek masterminded that forum, and although his name did not even appear in the list of volunteers, like the Wizard of Oz behind the curtain it was Panek who selected questions from the audience and decided to whom they would be asked.
 All the while, he displayed a sign in his yard for candidate Steve Bennett.